Caelum: Stars

 One of the nearest stars in Caelum is the eclipsing binary star RR Caeli, at a distance of 20.13 pc.
 This star system consists of a dim red dwarf and a white dwarf.
 Despite its closeness to the Earth, the system's apparent magnitude is only 14.40 due to the faintness of its components, and thus it cannot be easily seen with amateur equipment.
-In 2012, the system was found to contain a giant planet, and there is evidence for a second substellar body.
 The system is a post-common-envelope binary and is losing angular momentum over time, which will eventually cause mass transfer from the red dwarf to the white dwarf.
 In approximately 9–20 billion years, this will cause the system to become a cataclysmic variable.
+In 2012, the system was found to contain a giant planet, and there is evidence for a second substellar body.
+As of 2021, it is believed two planets orbit RR Caeli.

+Another nearby star is LHS 1678, an astrometric binary located some 65 light-years away.
+The primary star is a red dwarf hosting three close-in exoplanets, all smaller than Earth, the secondary component is a likely brown dwarf.
+This system is notable as the closest star to Alpha Caeli, just 3.3 light-years distant.
+Due to its closeness, α Caeli would shine at magnitude -2.01 from LHS 1678, brighter than Sirius in our sky.

 Deep-sky objects

 Due to its small size and location away from the plane of the Milky Way, Caelum is rather devoid of deep-sky objects, and contains no Messier objects.
 The only deep-sky object in Caelum to receive much attention is HE0450-2958, an unusual Seyfert galaxy.
 Originally, the jet's host galaxy proved elusive to find, and this jet appeared to be emanating from nothing.
 Although it has been suggested that the object is an ejected supermassive black hole, the host is now agreed to be a small galaxy that is difficult to see due to light from the jet and a nearby starburst galaxy.

 The 13th magnitude planetary nebula PN G243-37.1 is also in the eastern regions of the constellation.
 It is one of only a few planetary nebulae found in the galactic halo, being 20000±14000 light-years below the Milky Way's 1000 light-year-thick disk.

 Galaxies NGC 1595, NGC 1598, and the Carafe galaxy are known as the Carafe group.
 The Carafe galaxy is a Seyfert galaxy with ring.
 Its location is 4:28 / -47°54' (2000.0).